rahulkodali/Raft-KV-Store/README.md

 # Raft-KV-Store

-Attempting to make my own distributed DB based on the Raft consensus algorithm.
+Attempting to make my own distributed key-value database based on the Raft consensus algorithm.